With the exception I would argue of maybe one.

 Kelly Rowland - Kia Waterson, Freddy vs. Jason (2003)

-Extremely disliking this movie does not help me make a case for Rowland's Kia.
-Underdeveloped and poorly executed, she wasn't only reproducing The Black Best Friend trope, but she was ultimately a bitch and not even a likeable one; the likeable bitch is very much possible.What is even more tragic is that her character is completely useless.
+Disliking this movie does not help me make a case for Rowland's Kia.
+Underdeveloped and poorly executed, she wasn't only reproducing The Black Best Friend trope, but she was ultimately an awful person; the likeable meanie is very much possible.What is even more tragic is that her character is completely useless.
 She's fodder for the body count of the film.
 Fans had waited quite a few years to see this battle, myself included.
 I wanted to see more of a natural integration of continuity from the mythology of Springwood and Crystal Lake.
 Since the writers all but said, 'screw that,' I would've at least liked to have seen an array of characters with some semblance of strength and presence.
 With that being said, it is perplexing to me that Nightmare 4 receives so much criticism but Freddy vs. Jason gets a free pass?
 I reluctantly, indignantly digress.

 Do you have a favorite from this list?